 In certain cases, recent advances in dental implant technology can be used.
 Dr. Kempers and Dr. Nelson are able to place single stage implants.
 These implants do not require a second procedure to uncover them but do require a minimum of six weeks of healing time before placing artificial teeth on them.
 There are even situations where the implants can be placed at the same time as a tooth extraction further minimizing the number of surgical procedures.
 Advances in dental implant technology have made it possible in select cases, to extract teeth, and place implants with crowns at one visit.
 This process, called “immediate loading” greatly simplifies the surgical process.

 Who actually performs the implant placement?

 Implants are a team effort between an Oral and Maxillofacial Surgeon and a Restorative Dentist.
-While Dr. Kempers and Dr. Nelson performs the actual implant surgery, and initial tooth extractions and bone grafting.
+While Dr. Kempers and Dr. Nelson perform the actual implant surgery, initial tooth extractions and bone grafting.
 The restorative dentist (your dentist) fits and makes the permanent tooth which attaches to the implant.
 Your dentist will also make any temporary prosthesis needed during the implant process.